"Quality Outdoor Living Since 1995"

 The Okanagan averages 2,000+ hours of sunshine per year.
 That’s great for your tan, rough on your patio cover.
 UV radiation breaks down wood finishes, yellows vinyl, and fades cheap paint.

 Aluminum with a quality powder-coat finish handles UV indefinitely.
 Glass patio covers let light through while blocking harmful UV rays — ideal if you want brightness without the sunburn.
-Either way, make sure your cover is rated for extended UV exposure, not just rain and snow.
+Either way, make sure your cover is built to handle extended UV exposure, not just rain and snow.

 Glass patio cover letting natural light through while blocking weather